Xilinx/wireless-xorif/src/libxorif/README.md

 	* Configure the component carrier (i.e. `xorif_configure_cc()`)
 		* The component carrier specification is validated to ensure it will fit in the hardware resources, and if successful the h/w register will be programmed appropriately
     * Enable the component carrier (i.e. `xorif_enable_cc()`)
-	* Multiple component carriers can be specified and configured, and this should always be done lowest CC id number first, i.e. CC[0], CC[1], CC[2], etc.
+	* Multiple component carriers can be specified and configured in the same manner
 	* Close the library cleanly with `xorif_finish()`
 * Other features of the library allow component carriers to disabled, re-configured, obtain stats, etc. See the API for details.
 * The library also provides a register read/write interface (e.g. `xorif_read_fhi_reg()` and `xorif_write_fhi_reg()`)